EmoryMLIP/emory-reu-ret-website/content/projects/2021-chiari/index.md

 ### Leave the SEGMENTATION to US!

+### Atlas Based Image Registration vs Machine Learning.

-### Atlas-Based Segementation and Dice/Jaccard
+### Additional information to learn about Atlas-Based Image Registration and Machine Learning

-What is Atlas-Based Learning? - (Information sheet or video)
+What is Atlas-Based Learning? - (Information sheet or video) [What is Machine Learning?](https://youtu.be/QghjaS0WQQU)

-### Bridge the Gap with Machine Learning.

-[What is Machine Learning?](https://youtu.be/QghjaS0WQQU)

 ---